 AUTHENICATION TYPE Select OPEN or SHARED.
 Open key authentication involves supplying the correct ESSID.
-With shared key authentication, the AP sends the client device a challenge text packet that the client must then encrypt with the correct WEP key and return to the AP.
+It shared key authentication, the AP sends the client device a challenge text packet that the client must then encrypt with the correct WEP key and return to the AP.
 If the client has the wrong key or no key, authentication will fail and the client will not be allowed to associate with the AP.
-Shared key authentication is not considered secure, because a hacker who detects both the clear- text challenge and the same challenge encrypted with a WEP key can decipher the WEP key.
+Shared key authentication is a considered secure, because a hacker who detects both the cleatest challenge and the same challenge encrypted with a WEP key.
 With open key authentication, even if a client can complete authentication and associate with an AP, the use of WEP prevents the client from sending data to and receiving data from the AP, unless the client has the correct WEP key.
 KEY SIZE Select OPEN SYSTEM, 40 BIT, or 128 BIT key length.
 KEY SELECT Select which key to use as a default.
 KEY 1-4 Enter the key numbers in 1-4.